-The NHS Litigation Authority (NHSLA) is a government-run organisation sponsored by the Department of Health and Social Care.
+NHS Resolution, formerly known as the NHS Litigation Authority, is a branch of the NHS sponsored by the Department of Health and Social Care.
 It manages all personal injury claims made against the NHS in the UK each year.
-If you were to check a few medical negligence examples, you would likely find that the NHSLA is involved in all of them in some way.
-The NHSLA aims to help members of the public claim compensation from the NHS, and also to help the NHS to improve its own service.
+They aim to help members of the public claim compensation from the NHS, and also to help the NHS to improve its own service.

-Legal Expert is experienced in pursuing compensation claims that involve the National Health Service Litigation Authority.
+Legal Expert is experienced in pursuing compensation claims that involve the NHS.
 Call us at the number at the bottom of this page so we can leverage this experience to win you the compensation that you are entitled to.

 What Specialist Compensation Schemes Are Available?